eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

 The next release will include the following **Bugfixes**:

-* Save the instanceHandle data for keyed topics.
+* Save the instance handle data for keyed topics.